Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 The inverse Radon transform can be employed to reconstruct the Wigner function from these histograms $R(x_\theta)$~\cite{Vogel1989}.
-Note that in Eq.~(\ref{eq:histro}) $\theta$ corresponds to different directions in the position-momentum phase space.
+Note that in Eq.~(\ref{eq:histro}) $\theta$ corresponds to different directions of the phase space.
 We numerically computed Eq.~(\ref{eq:histro}) for our optimized compass state [Eq.~(\ref{eq:psa_com})] and investigated multiple scenarios under different parameter choices, which we now explain.

 First, consider the tomogram distribution ($R$) for $p = q = 0$ and $X_0 = 3$, simply leading to the standard compass state~\cite{Zurek2001}.
 This case is illustrated in Fig.~\ref{fig:fig7} for different values of $\theta$ and $\tau$, where $\theta = 0$ corresponds to the $x$ direction in phase space, with the tomograms shown in Figs.~\ref{fig:fig7}(a)–\ref{fig:fig7}(c) associating with different values of $\tau$.
 Figure \ref{fig:fig7}(a) shows the case when $\tau=0$, representing the non-deformed form of the marginal distribution of the standard compass state along the $x$ direction, the oscillatory pattern around the origin mirrors the central interference pattern.
 When the interaction between the compass state and the heat reservoir is significant, the marginal distribution is distorted due to decoherence, as clearly observed in Figs.~\ref{fig:fig7}(b) and \ref{fig:fig7}(c) for $\tau = 0.12$ and $\tau = 10$, respectively.
 For a sufficiently large value of $\tau$ the Gaussian peak as shown in Fig.~\ref{fig:fig7}(c) evidence that the compass state has been transformed into a thermal state. $\theta=\frac{\pi}{4}$ represents diagonal direction in the phase space, which is observed for $\tau=0$, $\tau=0.12$ and $\tau=10$, and is illustrated in Figs.~\ref{fig:fig7}(d), \ref{fig:fig7}(e) and \ref{fig:fig7}(f), respectively.
 The deformation in these marginals is pronounced as the time $\tau$ increases, where for comparatively significant values of $\tau$, as observed in Fig.~\ref{fig:fig7}(e) corresponding marginal distribution is modified entirely compared to the prior case of Fig.~\ref{fig:fig7}(d), and then for sufficiently large values of $\tau$, as depicted in Fig.~\ref{fig:fig7}(f), a Gaussian peak emerges, reflecting the thermal state.